Our Blog

 • Local assessments help spot deeper issues and guide smarter choices for repairs or full pavement replacement.

-• Full repaving gives better results for busy areas, while resurfacing can work for light-use driveways and lots.
+• Full repaving gives better results for busy areas, while resurfacing can work for light-use commercial lots and auxiliary parking areas.

 Signs Your Asphalt in Denver May Need More Than Just Patching